material-components/material-components-android/docs/components/Tabs.md

 }
 ```

-After the adapter has been set on the `ViewPager`, synchronize the `TabLayout`
+After the adapter has been set on the `ViewPager`, synchronize the `TabLayout`:
-like so:

 ```kt
 tabLayout.setupWithViewPager(viewPager)